jnyilas/Disk-Sanitizer/README.md

 # Disk-Sanitizer
 A tool which can wipe any or all attached disks based on include and exclude device name filters.
 This was designed as a disk data wiper for Solaris, which at the time, did not have a good way to purge data from all disks.
 It will work with local (internal) disks, SAN storage, SSD Cards, and NVME devices.

 It purges data in parallel.
-It will fork off the desired purge methos for each device and execute the data wipe on each device independently.
+It will fork off the desired purge method for each device and execute the data wipe on each device independently.
 Have a server with hundreds of disks?
 Not a problem!
 As long as you have the IO bandwidth, it will do the job in the most efficient way possible.